electronicarts/fastnoise/README.md

 This noise is intended to be used in stochastic rendering techniques at the lowest of sample counts to reduce error under spatial and temporal filters, or reduce the perceieved error when not filtered.

-For information about how to use these noise textures, and deciding which options are right for your situation, please see [FastNoiseDesign](FastNoiseDesign.md)
+For information about how to use these noise textures, and deciding which options are right for your situation, please see [FastNoise Design and Usage](FastNoiseDesign.md)

+To see the various types of noises in frequency space, please see [Frequency Visualization of Common FAST Noise Types](DFTs.pdf)

 ## Building & Running